reeseH146/SINSF-showcase-scripts/README.md

  - Animations demonstration - Users can change animation speed and size
  - Teaches programming - Demonstrates basic constructs and ideas of programming and gets users to complete different programming challenges based on difficulty like Time2Code or Parson's Problems
  - OOP - Explains basics of python style OOP paradigm
- - A-Level OCR CS Year 1 algoritms - Visualises sorting and searching of data for users
+ - A-Level OCR CS Year 1 algorithms - Visualises sorting and searching of data for users
  - Sam's RPI project, see above for details.

 ---